thesocompany/vagov-content/pages/disability/get-help-filing-claim.md

 ---
 layout: page-breadcrumbs.html
-title: Get Help Filing Your Claim or Appeal
+title: Get help filing your claim or appeal
-display_title: Get Help Filing a Claim
+display_title: Get help filing a claim
 description: Get help filing your VA disability claim from an accredited Veterans service representative.
 We trust these professionals because they’re trained and certified in the VA claims and appeals processes.
 Find Veterans Service Organizations (VSOs) or accredited individuals near you.
 concurrence: incomplete
 plainlanguage: 11-2-16 certified in compliance with the Plain Writing Act